merlinblack/manualbind/README.md

 ==========

 Semi-manual binding between C++ and Lua.
-See headers files for author and license info.
+See header files and LICENSE for author and license info.

 Examples
 --------